Academic Calendar

 All students will complete a Work-Integrated Learning course during their program.

-Professional Communication and Journalism major students will complete BCSC 395 Professional Field Placement and Practice, which is a three-credit, full-time or part-time 180-hour field placement with an academic course component, after successfully completing at least 84 out of 120 credits required for the degree, as well as BCSC 306 Ethical Practice and Portfolio.
+Students will complete BCSC 395 Professional Field Placement and Practice, which is a three-credit, full-time or part-time 180-hour field placement with an academic course component, after successfully completing at least 84 out of 120.

-It is highly recommended, but not required, for Journalism major students to also complete BCSC 412 Advanced News Reporting before enrolling in BCSC 395 Professional Field Placement and Practice.
+It is highly recommended, but not required, for Journalism Majors to complete BCSC 412: Advanced News Reporting before enrolling in BCSC 395 Professional Field Placement and Practice.

 Junior- and Senior-Level Courses